austinbernard/practice-c/DailyTracker.md

 - Making comments in C ( // )
 - Comments after end of instruction
 - Comments inside comments to debug by disabling parts
 - You work in the C-programming censorship office and your job is to ensure that programs written by developers comply with certain rules.
 	The two censorship rules are as follows:
-	-Programs cannot use for-loops with more than 10 repetitions.
+	- Programs cannot use for-loops with more than 10 repetitions.
-	-Programs are not allowed to say 'goodbye!'.
+	- Programs are not allowed to say 'goodbye!'.
 - Single / multiple line commits
 - Preprocessor directive
 - Main function